vatesfr/xen-orchestra/docs/docs/backups.md

 The start of the week is computed with the timezone set in the schedule.
 - **What GFS isn't:**\
 GFS in Xen Orchestra stands for Grandfather-Father-Son.
 It's a backup strategy, and is not related to the file system called GFS2 (or Global File System 2), supported by XenServer.
-- GFS backups are defined per schedule.
+- GFS retention is defined per schedule.
 For example, if a backup has two schedules, two independent GFS backups will be created.
 :::

 #### Enabling GFS Retention